 English's research and teaching focus on gender, historical and contemporary labor and working class issues, global economy, and the U.S. and Global Souths.
 She is the co-editor of Global Women's Work in Transition (with Mary E. Frederickson and Olga Sanmiguel-Valderrama, forthcoming, Routledge); author of A Common Thread: Labor, Politics, and Capital Mobility in the Textile Industry; and a contributing author to several edited volumes focusing on gender and on the U.S. South.
 Her recent articles include, “Global Women’s Work: Historical Perspectives on the Textile and Garment Industries” (Journal of International Affairs), and “La mort de Dixie?
 (The Death of Dixie?)”
 (Politique Américaine, with co-author Bryant Simon).
 Her article, "'I . . .
 Have a Lot of Work to Do': Cotton Mill Work and Women's Culture in Matoaca, Virginia, 1888-1895" was recognized as one of the Organization of American Historians' Best American History Essays of 2008 (David Roediger, ed.).

-As director of the Project on Women in the Global Community, English oversees the Institute’s initiatives on Women, Peace and Security; Women’s Economic Security; Children and Armed Conflict; and Prevention of Sexual- and Gender-Based Violence.
+As director of the Project on Gender in the Global Community, English oversees the Institute’s initiatives on Women, Peace and Security; Women’s Economic Security; Children and Armed Conflict; and Prevention of Sexual- and Gender-Based Violence.
 Around these issues, English has organized and chaired several policy workshops, and frequently presents at symposia and conferences.
-Beginning in fall 2017, she will co-direct a student fellows program around the theme of "Gender, Law, and Security."
+She co-directs the Project's student fellows program, organized around the theme of "Gender, Law, and Security."

 (Ph.D., William and Mary, 2003)